CalculatedContent/WeightWatcher/README.md

 - predict test accuracies across different models
 - detect potential problems when compressing or fine-tuning pretrained models

+#### From Research to Production
-It is based on theoretical research (done injoint with UC Berkeley) into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
+WeightWatcher is based on theoretical research (done injoint with UC Berkeley) into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
 It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.

 ## Installation